 Be sure to also check out the Authorized shops at the bottom of this post that sell signs and decals using this design!

 Farm Fresh Christmas Trees Sign

 This year I decided to make a vintage-style farm fresh Christmas trees sign and double it up as a family established sign for the holidays.
-I absolutely love how it turned out and wanted to share it with you.
-I also added a printable version you can download and print from my shop here.
+I may have run into a few issues here and there, and it may not have turned out exactly as I originally had in mind, but I do love it!